 CISG@40: Lectures on Transnational Commercial Law at the University of Vienna in cooperation with UNCITRAL

-> The course is organize by the University of Vienna and UNCITRAL as part of the celebrations of the CISG 40th anniversary.
+The course is organized by the University of Vienna and UNCITRAL as part of the celebrations of the CISG 40th anniversary.
 The course is coordinated by the Principal Legal officer Mr. José Angelo Estrella-Faria and will feature various world renowned experts on international commercial law.
 It focuses on the fundamentals of transactional commercial law, its main areas of application, and the process of commercial law harmonisation: choice of harmonisation instrument and their respective advantages and disadvantages; harmonisation through specific binding instruments (CISG, Hague-Visby Rules and New York Convention); harmonisation through contract and institutional rules; harmonisation through model laws; the future development of transnational commercial law.

-> The course offers an overview of both the general framework, policies and problems of transnational commercial law, as well as of the main international commercial law conventions, standard terms and uniform rules, so that the student gains a perception of the way transnational law comes into being and can be used by international legal practitioners to bridge the gap between different legal systems.
+The course offers an overview of both the general framework, policies and problems of transnational commercial law, as well as of the main international commercial law conventions, standard terms and uniform rules, so that the student gains a perception of the way transnational law comes into being and can be used by international legal practitioners to bridge the gap between different legal systems.
 The course will then introduce the main instruments of transnational law in three areas of international transactions (international contracts, transportation and international payments) and highlight the differences between the legal framework for international and domestic transactions.

 The central element of the course is the analysis of the CISG.
 In cooperation with UNCITRAL, the course is included in the series of events to celebrate the CISG 40th anniversary.

 The course will be held at the University of Vienna and external participants may follow the lecture online. https://ustream.univie.ac.at/live/watch.html?id=3fbd020a-6b23-4708-a9ae-f00441a24299